 The Scottish government has put the following tax brackets in place for Scottish residents from April 2018.

 Put simply if you earn up to £23,999 you will be £20 year better off. £24,000-£25,999 you will se no difference.
 Any one earning £26,000 upwards will pay more tax.
 At £33,000 you will pay an extra £70 a year, at £40,000 you will pay an extra £140 a year an so the difference will climb (for more details on the differences past £40,000 please see the chart at the bottom of this blog).

-Ultimately however JGBC’s advise remains the same look at what your expect to earn and what tax bracket that falls in and tax percentage that bracket has.
+Ultimately, however, JGBC’s advise remains the same look at what you expect to earn and what tax bracket that falls in and tax percentage that bracket has.
 Then take that percentage of earnings each month and place it in a separate bank account. when the tax bill comes you will have more than enough to cover it and maybe some left over for a nice treat?